DS4PS/cpp-524-sum-2020/schedule.md

 ## Final Memo

+For your final memo (worth 40% of your grade this term) you will propose a research design to evaluate a current policy or program.

 Choose a well-established program that has a clear goal, a clear scope, and where you expect to achieve impact in a relatively short time frame (a few years).
 The point of the assignment is to practice thinking through and communicating important evaluation considerations.